 Laboratory Animal Medicine (LAM) is a unique area of veterinary medicine that, unlike most specialties, doesn't have a human medicine counterpart.
 Take a look at these awesome reasons to consider specializing in laboratory animal medicine:

-Stimulating work environment- Practice population health as well as individualized medicine, have access to advanced diagnostic equipment, work indoors and outdoors, and consult with your brilliant colleagues!
+Stimulating work environment- Practice population health as well as individualized medicine, get access to advanced diagnostic equipment, work indoors and outdoors, and consult with brilliant colleagues!

-No worry about owner compliance- The institution is required to comply with your orders, and they have the budget to do so.
+No worry about owner compliance- The institution must comply with your orders, and they have the budget to do so.

 Contribution to human and animal health- Working in laboratory animal medicine allows you to participate in the approval of pharmaceuticals, medical techniques, and medical equipment, for both animals and humans.

 High job satisfaction- With all the reasons outlined above, it's easy to see why laboratory animal veterinarians love their job!